sarahcstringer/scheduling-programs/README.md

 # Scheduling python programs different ways

-You have a python program that you want to run periodically.
-For this example, let's pretend that we want to run a program that sends a text with the weather in your zipcode every morning.
+Let's pretend that we want to run a program that sends a text with the weather in your zipcode every morning.

 After we've written the script, how do we set it up so that it runs periodically without us needing to manually run it?